This article has links to products and services we love, which we may make commission from.

 The North Coast of Scotland boasts a variety of different landscapes.

-Camping allows you to get up close and personal with nature, disconnecting from technology if you so wish!
+Camping allows you to get up close and personal with nature, disconnecting from technology if you wish!

-The Highlands is geared up for campers and camper vans with its campsites offering shared bathroom facilities, recycling, hookups, waste disposal and sometimes even WiFi.
+The Highlands is geared up for campers and camper vans, with its campsites offering shared bathroom facilities, recycling, hookups, waste disposal and sometimes even WiFi.

 Where To Camp?